FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

 Developer documentation
 =======================

-Welcome to the developer documentation of the CorziliusNMR package.
+Welcome to the developer documentation of the screamlab package.
 Unlike the :doc:`API documentation <index>`, this part gives some general background information for developers who want to actively contribute to the project.

 Virtual environment